narencachy/aks-quickstart/README.md

 az group create -l $AKSLOC -g $AKSRG

 # this takes a while
-az aks create -g $AKSRG -n $AKSNAME -c 1 -s $AKSSIZE
+az aks create -g $AKSRG -n $AKSNAME -c 3 -s $AKSSIZE
 ```

 ### What this did
 If you check the Azure portal, you will see that this command created two resource groups - AKSRG and MC_AKSRG_AKSNAME_AKSLOC.
 The AKS resource group contains the AKS service (Controller).
 The other resource group contains the k8s nodes.
 Here is a screen shot of what is created in the nodes subscription.
-You will notice that there is one Node (VM).
+You will notice that there are 3 Nodes (VMs).

 ![Initial node resource group](images/aks-node-initial.png)